 What to Expect from me

-I believe it’s my job to make sure that you feel calm, authentic, and engaged with me and I will go above and beyond to ensure this is the case.
-I will always direct and pose you so you don’t feel or look awkward in any of your photographs.
+I believe it’s my job to make sure that you feel calm, authentic, and engaged with me so I will absolutely go above and beyond to ensure this is the case.
+I will always provide direction so you don’t feel or look awkward in any of your photographs.

-To get ready for your day I use a variety of tools to ensure I am beyond prepared, one being your wedding questionnaire!
+To get ready for your day I use a variety of tools to ensure I am beyond prepared and your expectations are exceeded!
+The biggest one being your wedding questionnaire!

 This helps me gather all the details I need from you prior to your wedding.
 So when your big day comes all that will be expected from you for your photos, is to show up!